CivicSpleen/ambry/doc/source/building_bundles/configuring_sources.rst

 Choosing Table Names
 ********************

 When building Ambry bundles, getting all of the metadata right isn't just important, is almost the only important task.
-So, at this point you should change all of the source entry keys, ( or the `name` column in the spreadsheet version ) to have a simple name that is indicative of the data in the table, because the 'name' field will become the table name when the data is loaded. ( Unless you have set a seperate `table` value. ) For the USDA example, the dataset page has all of the information required to set sensible table names. ( If you are following along with the demo, just copy :file:`meta/sources.csv` from the `agg_product-demo` bundle into yours )
+So, at this point you should change all of the source entry keys, ( or the `name` column in the spreadsheet version ) to have a simple name that is indicative of the data in the table, because the 'name' field will become the table name when the data is loaded. ( Unless you have set a separate `table` value. ) For the USDA example, the dataset page has all of the information required to set sensible table names. ( If you are following along with the demo, just copy :file:`meta/sources.csv` from the `agg_product-demo` bundle into yours )

 .. tip::